r0ckwav3/cs263/writeup.typ

 Initially, objects start with no side table, and only gain one when a weak reference is created.
 This corresponds to the bottom path of the object life cycle shown in @object_state_machine.
 While very similar to the top path, there are a few key differences.
 First, all reference counts are moved into the side table.
 Next, the object gains a weak reference count.
 Similar to the unowned reference count, this starts out as $1+$ the real number of weak references.

 On the "with side table" path, when a `DEINITED` object's unowned reference count drops to 0, it moves to a new state: `FREED`.
 In this transition, the original object's memory is freed--leaving only the side table entry--and the weak reference count is decremented to come in line with the real number of weak references.
 In the `FREED` state, only weak references to the object should remain, meaning all pointers to the original object's memory location should be dropped.
-When a weak reference is checked, swift only need check the side table's state before returning either a `nil` value or a strong pointer.
+When a weak reference is checked, swift only need check the side table's state before returning either a `nil` value or a strong reference.

 Finally, when the weak reference count drops to 0, the side table entry is deallocated, and the object can move to `DEAD`.